-But that wasn’t the first time Pollock’s painting splatters was used in fashion.
+But that wasn’t the first time Pollock’s painting splatters were used in fashion.
 The art movement abstract expressionism made a massive hit on fashion runways in the 2013/14 apparel collection, including Paint Splatter sneakers by Maison Martin Margiela.

 As fashion and art historians continue to argue whether fashion is art, there is no denying the influence, particularly when looking at some of the direct links between abstract expressionism and its effect on the current fashion industry.

 Almost all of Pollock’s drip paintings are in museum collections.
 However, there is one exception: For a long time, Pollock’s No. 5 (1948) has been considered the most expensive painting of all time, with a reported purchase price of $ 140 million.

 With only one recorded price of a comparable artwork within the last 15 years or so, estimating the price of Autumn Rhythm is challenging.
-Additionally, a limited supply of artworks by legendary and groundbreaking4 artists such as Pollock can lead to unpredictable and outrageous prices.
-Buyers pay for not only an artwork but also the extraordinary status that comes along with it.
+Additionally, a limited supply of artworks by legendary and groundbreaking7 artists such as Pollock can lead to unpredictable and outrageous prices.
+Buyers pay for not only an artwork but also the special status that comes along with it.

 In comparison to No. 5, measuring 1.2 x 2.4 m (4 x 8 foot), Autumn Rhythm (Number 30) is roughly five times larger.
 Given the size and standing of it, the painting should be priced upwards of $ 140 million even when adjusted for inflation.